Sunwapta Pass in the Canadian Rockies is an absolute must

 How long is Sunwapta Pass?

 Located on the boundary between Banff and Jasper National Parks, the pass is 151 km (93.82 miles) long running north-south from Jasper to Saskatchewan River Crossing.
 Bow Pass in Banff National Park is the highest point on the parkway.

 Is Sunwapta Pass in the Canadian Rockies worth it?

-The drive is very scenic and the views cannot be captures in photos.
+Completed in 1940, the road does get busier at weekends and in the main holiday season.
+The parkway is busy in July and August with up to 100,000 vehicles a month.
+The drive is awe inspiring and the views cannot be captures in photos.
 It’s an impressive example of road engineering, producing better and better scenery as you climb higher.
 The pass is the second highest point on the road.